francisco-ricardo/graphs_post/README.md

 - **Edge Lookup**: O(1), as each connection can be checked directly.

-Let us consider the graph below.
+Consider the graph below.

 ![Figure 1](./images/undirected-graph.png)

-The matrix below is a representation of the graph above using Adjacency Matrix.
+The matrix below  represents the graph above using an Adjacency Matrix.

 |    | j1 | j2 | j3 | j4 |
 |----|----|----|----|----|